Eric Singer (artist): Fire and guerilla arts

 Over the next decade, The Madagascar Institute would become known as a leading underground arts group with over 100 members, producing machine and fire art, expansive themed warehouse parties, guerilla street spectacles and theatrical events in abandoned urban buildings.
-In 2002, Singer lead a Madagascar Institute team to victory on The Learning Channel reality TV show Junkyard Wars.
+In 2002, Singer led a Madagascar Institute team to victory on The Learning Channel reality TV show Junkyard Wars.

 Singer has been involved in fire arts since the inception of the Madagascar Institute, creating pyrotechnic spectacles for many events and collaborating on a Pyrophone (MIDI-controlled flamethrower instrument).
 In 2000, he created Flaming Simon, a life-size fire-based version of the Simon electronic game.
 In 2008, he premiered PyroStomp, a walk-on step sequencer which controlled an eight cannon pyrophone.
 For the 2017 Roboexotica festival, he built a robot to create flaming cocktails.

 In Pittsburgh, Singer created and produced the Pyrotopia Festival of Fire Arts, first in 2012 and again in 2014.
 These large-scale outdoor events featured fire performers, art, games, installations, glass-blowing, forging and fire science demonstrations.

 Performer

 Singer has been a saxophonist since an early age.
-Throughout the 90s, he co-founded, performed in and recorded with a number of popular ska bands in Boston and New York, including Metro Stylee, The Allstonians, The Slackers, Stubborn All-Stars and Skinnerbox.
+Throughout the 90s, he co-founded, performed in and recorded with a number of popular ska bands in Boston and New York, including Agent 13, Metro Stylee, The Allstonians, The Slackers, Stubborn All-Stars and Skinnerbox.
 He can be heard on commercially released recordings by these and other bands.

 Singer studied improv comedy in New York City at the Upright Citizens Brigade Theater and has studied and performed in Pittsburgh at the Arcade Comedy Theater, Unplanned Comedy and Steel City Improv Theater.
 He has formed and performed with a number of Pittsburgh long-form improv groups and duos.
-He is currently writing and performing in the sketch comedy duo The Problem with Pittsburgh comedian Ian Insect.
+He has written sketch comedy and performed in the Pittsburgh comedy duo The Problem with comedian Ian Insect.
+He currently performs in Philadelphia.

-Medical Device Engineering
+Medical device engineering

 Since 2014, Singer has worked in the field of medical device engineering.
 From 2016 to 2018, Singer was part of Cerebroscope, a medical startup creating an experimental EEG device for monitoring cortical spreading depolarizations (CSDs) in stroke and TBI patients.
 Singer designed and fabricated the device, called CerebroPatch, which began clinical trials in 2018 at the University of New Mexico Hospital.